bioinfo-pf-curie/mpiBWA/README.md

 ./configure CC=mpi_bin_path <br />
 add --prefix in configure if you need <br />

-Results are 2 executables pidx and pbwa7. <br />
+Results are 2 executables mpiBWAIdx and mpiBWA. <br />

 Build a reference
 -----------------